-4.1 To receive concerns and referrals from staff, to assure staff that these will be dealt with fully and promptly and to expedite assessment and, where appropriate, onward referral to Social Care or another appropriate agency

-4.2 If appropriate to call Social Care immediately, and then complete the MARF or confirm the referral in writing within 24 hours as per locality procedures, where the DSL believes that a child may be at imminent and significant risk of harm.
-The DSL will also ensure that a proof of receipt of the referral is obtained from the receiving agency.

-4.3 To contact the police immediately if a criminal offence has been committed or there is a strong likelihood that such an offence is about to be committed.

-4.4 To assess any non-immediate or low level concern and, taking into account any safeguarding information already known about the child, consider whether the threshold of risk of harm, or that of risk of significant harm, has been reached.
-Ensure that all low level concerns are recorded recognizing that these can build up a picture of need or contribute to external assessments.

-4.5 To contact the relevant Professional Consultation Line for advice if unsure whether the threshold has been met.
-If required, the DSL will then complete and submit the MARF.

-4.6 To consider whether a child's needs would benefit from early help where a safeguarding concern does not meet the threshold for completion of a MARF.

-4.7 Where a concern is received at the weekend or during a holiday, to refer to the social care emergency duty team.

-4.8 Where there is a pre-agreed referral arrangement, to contact Social Care or the Police as arranged.

-4.9 To inform the person who commissioned the work that a referral has been made, where to do so will not constitute a potential risk or conflict of interest.

-4.10 To follow up on all onward referrals to ensure that investigation has been fully carried out and that remedial action has been taken

-4.11 To secure an effective safeguarding culture within CFSW characterised by informed vigilance and clarity of procedure and action.

-4.12 To provide ongoing advice and guidance for staff.

-4.13 To keep fully up to date with local and national regulations, guidelines and practices.

-4.14 To provide regular updates and training for staff, particularly where training priorities have been identified.
-For Education staff this includes an annual KCSIE update

-4.15 To securely keep complete records of education safeguarding matters using My Concern.

-4.16 To act as first point of contact for all safeguarding matters at CFSW.

-4.17 To keep qualified DSL status up to date by completing refresher training as required.

-4.18 To ensure that a Deputy Designated Safeguarding Lead (DDSL) is appointed

-4.19 To monitor and evaluate the overall safeguarding performance of the company with a view to ongoing improvement.
+- 4.1 To receive concerns and referrals from staff, to assure staff that these will be dealt with fully and promptly and to expedite assessment and, where appropriate, onward referral to Social Care or another appropriate agency - 4.2 If appropriate to call Social Care immediately, and then complete the MARF or confirm the referral in writing within 24 hours as per locality procedures, where the DSL believes that a child may be at imminent and significant risk of harm.
+The DSL will also ensure that a proof of receipt of the referral is obtained from the receiving agency. - 4.3 To contact the police immediately if a criminal offence has been committed or there is a strong likelihood that such an offence is about to be committed. - 4.4 To assess any non-immediate or low level concern and, taking into account any safeguarding information already known about the child, consider whether the threshold of risk of harm, or that of risk of significant harm, has been reached.
+Ensure that all low level concerns are recorded recognizing that these can build up a picture of need or contribute to external assessments. - 4.5 To contact the relevant Professional Consultation Line for advice if unsure whether the threshold has been met.
+If required, the DSL will then complete and submit the MARF. - 4.6 To consider whether a child's needs would benefit from early help where a safeguarding concern does not meet the threshold for completion of a MARF. - 4.7 Where a concern is received at the weekend or during a holiday, to refer to the social care emergency duty team. - 4.8 Where there is a pre-agreed referral arrangement, to contact Social Care or the Police as arranged. - 4.9 To inform the person who commissioned the work that a referral has been made, where to do so will not constitute a potential risk or conflict of interest. - 4.10 To follow up on all onward referrals to ensure that investigation has been fully carried out and that remedial action has been taken - 4.11 To secure an effective safeguarding culture within CFSW characterised by informed vigilance and clarity of procedure and action. - 4.12 To provide ongoing advice and guidance for staff. - 4.13 To keep fully up to date with local and national regulations, guidelines and practices. - 4.14 To provide regular updates and training for staff, particularly where training priorities have been identified.
+For Education staff this includes an annual KCSIE update - 4.15 To securely keep complete records of education safeguarding matters using My Concern. - 4.16 To act as first point of contact for all safeguarding matters at CFSW. - 4.17 To keep qualified DSL status up to date by completing refresher training as required. - 4.18 To ensure that a Deputy Designated Safeguarding Lead (DDSL) is appointed - 4.19 To monitor and evaluate the overall safeguarding performance of the company with a view to ongoing improvement.

-4.20 There are a number of DSL's within the education and senior leadership team who are outlined on My Concern and can be contacted by ringing the education duty line.
-For the academic year 2023/24 the DSL will be Cathy Cook and Ross Evans, with Nina Livermore, Anton Clarke, Gemma Catania, Paula Silke-Cooper and Tina Catalanotto as DDSL's.
-Additionally Nina Livermore is responsible for the governance of safeguarding.
+outlined on M are a number of DSI y Concern and can r 2024/25 the DSL be contacted by ringing the education ation duty line.
+Fo or the Clarke, Gemm r 2024/25 the DSL na Catania, Paula Si responsible for the c Ike-Cooper and Tina Catalanotto their settings ldren's homes Regis although they have Homes regulations a separate polic

-4.21 Joe Manning is the DSL for the CFSW department and the children's homes Registered Managers assume responsibility for safeguarding within their settings although they have a separate policy and response in line with best practice and the Children's Homes regulations.